Lake Shore High School

 Lake Shore High School is a high school located in the lakefront community of St. Clair Shores, Michigan, United States.
 The school, a part of Lake Shore Public Schools, serves grades 9–12.
 The nickname for Lake Shore is the Shorians.
-Lake Shore High School offers training in CAD, dental careers, web design and video production along with college advanced placement classes and dual enrollment.
+Lake Shore High School offers training in CAD, dental (no longer offered), web design and video production along with college advanced placement classes and dual enrollment.
 Janelle Bross is the current principal.

 Extracurriculars

 Sports

 Lake Shore is best known, athletically, for the 1993 and 1994 boys' basketball team that went 26–1 and 28–0, respectively, and winning the Class B State Championship in 1994.
 As of December 2013 they were the only boys' basketball team in Macomb County to ever win the state championship.
 The 1974 Lake Shore hockey team also won their only state championship, with the final game being played at Yost Arena in Ann Arbor, Michigan.

 Music

 The school hosts three band classes: Jazz Band, Symphonic Band and Wind Ensemble.
 For concerts, graduation ceremony, and competition at MSBOA, Symphonic Band and Wind Ensemble are combined into Wind Symphony.

 The choral program includes the Concert Choir, and Fusion Show Choir.
 The choirs combine each spring to produce a musical; they performed their first musical in 1973.